Janet L. Wolff

 Janet L. Wolff (born Janet Loeb); February 21, 1920 July 29, 2014) was an American advertising executive who was a key figure at J. Walter Thompson Co.
 (JWT) and William Esty Co.

-Early life
+Biography

 Wolff was born on February 21, 1920, in San Francisco.
 She attended Castilleja School before moving to New York City as a teenager, where she attended Finch College and Wood Tobé-Coburn School and began to study fashion and marketing.
 She moved with her mother to Paris in the mid-1930s and attended The Sorbonne.
 After returning to New York before World War II, she worked for Macy's, and while there entered a New York Sun Father's Day card competition.
 Her entry led to many job offers in advertising.